Hamlet or the Last Game without MMORPG Features, Shaders and Product Placement

 “I really, really wish I could enjoy this game because it shows a glint of promise, but the mechanics are just not strong enough to warrant a purchase or even a second playthrough.”

-The music in the game receives mixed reviews; while some players find it relaxing and fitting, others criticize it for being repetitive and annoying.
-Additionally, certain music-related puzzles are noted as frustrating, detracting from the overall experience.
-Overall, the music's quality seems to vary significantly among players.
+The music in the game receives mixed reviews; while some players find it relaxing and fitting for the atmosphere, others criticize it for being repetitive and annoying.
+Additionally, certain music-related puzzles are noted as particularly frustrating, detracting from the overall experience.
+Overall, the music is described as nice but lacking in variety.

 “I relaxed for 5 minutes listening to this music, long enough to realize that I would be okay.”